 Can the specialist refer me for further medical tests or investigations?

-No, under this service the specialist is not permitted to directly refer you for further medical tests / investigation.
+No, under this service the specialist is unable to directly refer you for further medical tests / investigation.
 Their only involvement is to provide a medical opinion to support your GP in your medical treatment and care.
 The specialist however may make recommendations for further medical tests / investigations in their communications with your GP which can be considered for further action.

 Who pays for this service?